-- ☐ The language layout of your computer's keyboard is labeled on the packaging box.
-If you choose a different regional keyboard when you complete the Windows setup, the key configuration will be mismatched. - ☐ To change the keyboard configuration, follow these steps: - 1 Click Start and then Control Panel - 2 Click Date, Time, Language and Regional Options, and click Regional and Language Options. - 3 Change the settings as desired.
+The language layout of your computer's keyboard is labeled on the packaging box.
+If you choose a different regional keyboard when you complete the Windows setup, the key configuration will be mismatched.
+To change the keyboard configuration, follow these steps:

+- 1 Click Start and Control Panel

+- 2 Click Clock, Language, and Region, and click Regional and Language Options.

+- 3 Change the settings as desired.